• Free shipping on all orders

 3. Clean the Eyes Routinely

-Your should clean your cat’s eyes daily if they form a crusty morning gunk.
-Often, the discharge is not a reason to worry, especially if your cat is just producing a small amount.
-If it doesn’t produce any, you don’t need to clean them at all.
+You should clean your cat’s eyes daily if they form crusty morning gunk.
+If your cat is producing this small amount of discharge, it is not a reason to worry.
+If they don’t produce any, you don’t need to clean them at all.

 4. Keep Up With Wellness Visits

-Your cat needs wellness exams each year, even if it appears to be in perfect health.
-During the visits, your vet will conduct various tests and ensure its overall health, including its ocular health, is on track.
+Your cat needs wellness exams each year, even if they appear to be in perfect health.
+During these visits, your vet will conduct various tests and ensure your cat’s overall health, including checking their eyes.
 Through wellness visits, it is possible to diagnose and treat eye problems before they go from bad to worse.

 hepper-single-cat-paw-divider-e1614923017121